aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/_index.md

 - For example: Miro, Figma, Notion, Google Doc etc.
 - pdf is also acceptable

-Deadline for the document, Tuesday March 12, 23:59 (I had the date wrong in MyCourses, sorry.
-It says Thursday there, so follow that.)
+Deadline for the document, Tuesday March 11, 23:59
-Present in class on Wednesday, March 13.
 {{</hint>}}

 - Some short thoughts on what you would like to explore and work with conceptually and technically.
 What is it that you want to create?
 How do people interact with it?
 How does it look like?
 How does it sound like?
 How does it feel like?